naacl-org/naacl-2021-website/_pages/program/accepted.md

 **Temporal Knowledge Graph Completion using a Linear Temporal Regularizer and Multivector Embeddings**<br>Chengjin Xu, Yung-Yu Chen, Mojtaba Nayyeri and Jens Lehmann

-**Does Syntax Matter for Aspect-based Sentiment Analysis?**<br>Junqi Dai, Hang Yan, Tianxiang Sun, Pengfei Liu and Xipeng Qiu
+**Does syntax matter?
+A strong baseline for Aspect-based Sentiment Analysis with RoBERTa**<br>Junqi Dai, Hang Yan, Tianxiang Sun, Pengfei Liu and Xipeng Qiu

 **Multi-task Learning of Negation and Speculation for Targeted Sentiment Classification**<br>Andrew Moore and Jeremy Barnes